falcon164/coursearchiver/README.md

 # Course Archiver
-This tool is a fork of Moodle's Course Archiver plugun.
+This tool is a fork of Moodle's Course Archiver plugin.
 It is used to search for courses, notify the course owners, and mass hide or archive (backup and remove) courses.
 It has two new features i.e. search by term (course custom attribute) and sync the course backup files to AWS S3 storage.
 The courses are stored with Moodle's backup file extension ".mbz".
 These files can then be manually found in the user defined folder and can be restored using Moodle's built in restore feature.

 ## Install